ShayHawthorne/ShayHawthorne/README.md

 ## Hey, I'm Shay!
 I'm currently exploring front-end web development and finding my niche.
 ### So far, I've found that I enjoy...
   - UX/UI, especially the how & why.
 It's fascinating to me how the smallest changes can have drastic effects on user behavior.
+  - Graphic design & editing is something I've always found enjoyable.
   - Data Analysis & Visualization.
-Sorting chunks of raw data, seeing the patterns, and displaying findings in a meaningful way is so satisfying.
+Sorting chunks of raw data, seeing the patterns, and displaying findings in a meaningful way for others is satisfying.
   - Problem solving & troubleshooting.
 I find it energizing to noodle through issues in search of possible solutions.
-  - Graphic design & editing is something I've always found enjoyable.
-  - AI as a tool and the plethora of ways it can be put to use.
   - Programming & scripts.
 This has been a challenge to me so far but it's a skill I consider important to learn.

 ### There is not much to show on this lil hub yet but I am working on setting up a website with projects and contact info in the coming weeks ^^